twitchdev/extension-getting-started/README.md

   setAuth(token);
   $.ajax(requests.get);
 });
 ```

-When the viewer presses the button, the onClick hanlder creates a POST request to the `/color/cycle/` endpoint.
-On succesful response, `updateBlock()` is called passing the payload which contains a new hex value. `updateBlock()` simply renders the new hex value using CSS.
+When the viewer presses the button, the onClick handler creates a POST request to the `/color/cycle/` endpoint.
+On a succesful response, `updateBlock()` is called passing the payload which contains a new hex value. `updateBlock()` simply renders the new hex value using CSS.

 `$('#color').css('background-color', hex);`

 ### Backend

 Our backend logic is contained in `backend.js`.
-Using `[hapi`](https://hapijs.com/), we are able to spin up a light webserver.
+Using [hapi](https://hapijs.com/), we are able to spin up a light webserver.
 Hapi handles hosting our GET endpoint `/color/query` and POST endpoint `/color/cycle`.
 These endpoints then route to either `colorCycleHandler` or `colorQueryHandler`.

 Hapi makes this mapping easy: